-The finding that participation in formal training increases the productivity of workers who have not been trained also has important implications for firms' training strategies.
-It suggests that firms might benefit from training policies that internalize these externalities of training, thereby enabling the firm to train just some of their employees instead of all of them.
+The finding that participation in formal training increases the productivity of co-workers who have not been trained themselves also has important implications for firms' training strategies [4].
+It suggests that firms might benefit from training policies that internalize the externalities of training, thereby enabling them to train just some of their employees instead of all of them.

 Creating a learning culture at the workplace should play a major role in a firm's human resource management strategy.
-That can enable a firm to remain competitive both in its product market by delivering high-quality products and in the labor market by improving its attractiveness for highly productive individuals.
-A culture of learning in a firm signals to potential employees that the firm offers ample opportunities for further skill development and sustainable employability.
+Such a strategy can enable a firm to remain competitive both in its product market by delivering high-quality products and in the labor market by improving its attractiveness for highly productive individuals.
+Having a strong learning culture signals to potential employees that a firm offers ample opportunities for further skill development and sustainable employability.
 Public policy should facilitate the creation of such a culture of learning through a school curriculum that enables graduates to develop a positive attitude and receptivity toward learning in the workplace.
 Such policies can foster greater cooperation between schools and the business world in the co-creation of training courses that encourage further learning at the workplace.